 Governor Tomblin declares statewide “College Application and Exploration Week”

 The College Foundation of West Virginia (CFWV) coordinates the annual “College Application and Exploration Week” event.
-CFWV is a college- and career-planning initiative led by the West Virginia Higher Education Policy Commission in partnership with the West Virginia Council for Community and Technical College Education, the West Virginia Department of Education and the West Virginia Department of Education and the Arts.
+CFWV is a college- and career-planning initiative led by the West Virginia Higher Education Policy Commission in conjunction with the West Virginia Council for Community and Technical College Education, the West Virginia Department of Education and the West Virginia Department of Education and the Arts.